MaxBittker/MaxBittker.github.io/src/pages/creative-research/index.md

 ### Not wanting to make things

-This is part of the cycle too!
+Downtime is an important part of the cycle too!
 It's natural to have ebbs and flow in your energy.

 The nature of social media amplifies a lot of harmful ideas about productivity.
-"I should be more creatively productive" is a bad way to motivate yourself.
-I try to remember that creativity is a life-long journey.
-Output is not a measurement of growth of self worth.
+"I should be more creatively productive" is a harmful framing for motivation.
+I try to remember that creativity is a life-long journey, and that my output is not a measurement of growth or self worth.
 Balance and sustainability are more healthy than obsession and external validation.

+If I'm not feeling interested in creative pursuits, I don't try to force myself to do it anyway or spend energy on feeling guilty.
+Instead it's better to focus that energy towards other aspects of my life.
+Using creativity as an escape from feeling bad is a negative pattern that I've fallen into in the past.